About the Mata Mata Turtle

 Slow-moving freshwater rivers, streams, and swamps

-The Mata Mata Turtle is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Mata Mata Turtle is currently classified as Least Concern on the IUCN Red List.

 While currently listed as Least Concern by the IUCN, Mata Mata Turtles face localized threats.
 Habitat destruction due to deforestation, wetland drainage, and pollution from mining and agriculture impact water quality and nesting sites.
 Collection for the international pet trade, driven by their unique appearance, poses a significant risk, particularly in regions with weak enforcement of wildlife regulations.
 Climate change may alter hydrological cycles, affecting breeding success and hatchling survival.
 Although populations remain stable in remote areas, ongoing habitat loss and illegal trade could threaten local populations if not properly managed.